codedevbrad/react-movement/readme.md

 import ReactMovement from @codedevbrad/react_movement
 ```

-The component takes an optional props :
+The component takes an optional props.
     `[ type : String ]` class: the className of your element